-In most cases breastfeeding can continue.
-Usually the baby has already been exposed to the illness.
-Weaning will decrease the baby’s protection from the disease, this is because antibodies are transferred to baby via the breast milk.
+In most cases, breastfeeding can continue.
+Usually, the baby has already been exposed to the illness.
+Weaning will decrease the baby’s protection from the disease, this is because antibodies are transferred to the baby via the breast milk.

 It is always best to get a second opinion and to research your options before weaning due to an illness.
 Try to get advice from “breastfeeding friendly" doctors.